niente/Hardware-Database/README.md

 # Hardware-Database
 This program emulates a hardware database which is stored in a local binary file.
 Records are read/written by hashing to this file.
+The file contains room for 3 items hashed to the same location; further collisions are written to an overflow area at the end of the database.
 Input is validated using various C string functions.

 Sample output: